digital-asset/daml/docs/source/app-dev/app-arch.rst

   daml start --start-navigator=no

 in the root of the project.
-DAML Sandbox exposes the same DAML Ledger API a Participant Node would expose without requiring a fully-fledged DAML Network to back the application.
-Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and DAML artifacts of your project to a production DAML Network.
+DAML Sandbox exposes the same DAML Ledger API a Participant Node would expose without requiring a fully-fledged DAML network to back the application.
+Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and DAML artifacts of your project to a production DAML network.
 See :ref:`Deploying to DAML Ledgers <deploy-ref_overview>` for an in depth manual for specific ledgers.

 Frontend